markwolfeman/ist538/syllabus.markdown

 Students must have access to a computer and a high-speed Internet connection, and a technology back-up plan in order to take the course.

+We will use [Notepad++](https://notepad-plus-plus.org/downloads/) for editing XML documents, which is only for Windows users.
+If you use Mac or Windows, [XMLSpear](http://www.donkeydevelopment.com/) is a good XML text editor.
-We will use [Notepad++](https://notepad-plus-plus.org/downloads/) and [BaseX](http://basex.org/) to edit and process XML documents.
+Later in the course we will use the software [BaseX](http://basex.org/) to edit and process XQuery statements.
 These applications will be featured in video tutorials.
-Both applications are installed on all University ITS supported computers as well as in the Information Commons.
 If you are using your own computer, you will need to install a version yourself.
-If you are on a Mac or Windows, [XMLSpear](http://www.donkeydevelopment.com/) is a good XML text editor.

 In addition to installing Notepad++, you must add a plugin called XML Tools to enhance our productivity when working with XML documents.
 For the XQuery module part of the course, we will use BaseX to process our code.

 # Readings